AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

 * Device: Smartphone, tablet, or computer.
 * OS:
-    * Android 8.0 or higher
+    * Android 8.0 or later.
-    * iOS 13 or higher
+    * iOS 13 or later.
-    * Any of modern OS: Windows, macOS, Linux.
+    * Any of the modern OS: Windows, macOS, Linux.
 * Browser: Latest version of Chrome, Firefox, Edge, or Safari.
-* Storage: Facebook app requires about 200–300 MB free space.
+* Storage: The Facebook app requires about 200–300 MB of free space.

 # Accessing Facebook

-You can access Facebook either from a web browser or from the mobile app.
+You can access Facebook from either a web browser or the mobile app.

 * On a web browser,go to [https://www.facebook.com/]( https://www.facebook.com/ )
 * On mobile devices, download the Facebook app from the Google Play Store (Android) or App Store (iOS).

-__Note__: Once you access the Facebook, Log in with your registered email or phone number and password.
+__Note__: Once you access Facebook, Log in with your registered email or phone number and password.

-# Adding a post from web browser
+# Adding a post from a web browser

 Log in to Facebook on a web browser to create and share standard posts.
 The following steps help you create one:

 To create,

-1. On your home page, click "What’s on your mind?".
+1. On your home page, click __"What’s on your mind?"__.
 2. Perform one of the following:
    - Enter your message, to share a text only post
    - Click __Photo/Video__, to share an image post